AgalmicVentures/Werk/README.md

 possibly with some dependencies, such as logging or configuration).
 Most output is in JSON to be easily machine-readable.

-## Design
+# Design
 Although Werk is not a framework and does not enforce a particular threading model, it does have several high level design rules in order to meet its performance requirements:
 * I/O and most other system calls should be deferred from any critical path thread into a background thread, and done asynchronously.
-Components that require I/O should be designed with this in mind.
+Components that require I/O should be designed to support this, while still allowing synchronous execution when possible.
 * In the same vein, `new` generally should not be called after initialization.
 This has advantages besides avoiding a possible `sbrk()` call; for example, it guarantees that the application will not fail after startup by running out of memory.

-## Components
+# Components
+Components below are presented in roughly the order they would need to be instantiated; that is, components lower on the list may depend upon those above them.
+For a standard set of basic components, look at the `ApplicationContext` class.

 ### Background Thread
 To keep latency low on the main application thread(s), a `BackgroundThread` class offers a place to defer I/O from other components.
 A set of `Action`s is run at a configurable interval.

-Pre-built actions include:
+Built-in actions include:
 * `CounterAction`: Counts the number of times the action is executed.
 * `Watchdog`: Watches a flag and executes another `Action` if it does not get before a predefined interval expires.
 This allows for deadlock detection and